 Click here to read more about the trail that Parvin & Williams took to arrive in Iowa City.

-Here’s how one historian reported on what happened in Iowa City in the months following that infamous day when that surveyor’s stake was driven into the ground – May 4, 1839…
+Here’s how another historian reported on what happened in Iowa City in the months following that infamous day when that surveyor’s stake was driven into the ground – May 4, 1839…

 On May 7 (1839) the other two commissioners chose (Chauncey) Swan (as) Acting Commissioner of Public Buildings.
 The Acting Commissioner would be the most directly involved of the commissioners in overseeing the surveying and platting of Iowa City, the selling of city lots, and the hiring of an architect and building contractor for the capitol.
 He would also give the legislature progress reports.
 In the summer of 1839 Swan moved with his family to Iowa City and immediately took up his responsibilities.
 The commissioners had procured surveyors to lay out the capitol, and that summer Swan oversaw the surveys, (finalized) the spot for Capitol Square, and arranged for maps to be made and distributed in preparation for the sale of lots, the receipts going toward the capitol’s construction.
 Swan coordinated the land sales, which began in August 1839, collected payments, and kept track of receipts.